 In becoming a target of Equalizer (Gerald Joe Moreno), I discovered that my family and supporters were also derided.
-The hate campaign was thorough and unrelenting, and reflected a cyberstalker tactic.
+The hate campaign was thorough and unrelenting, reflecting a sectarian cyberstalker tactic.

 Moreno/Equalizer contrived the ridiculous argument that Kidd was desperate to deceive others about my “credentials.”
 I have never claimed credentials, and Kidd made no such reference.
 Instead the academic showed ability and scruple in parrying the defamatory content of Moreno blogs.

 Simon Kidd had earlier obliged the Holotropic Breathwork (HB) promoters on Wikipedia to acknowledge published criticism instead of suppressing this inconvenience.
-He had a valid role in such measures because of his early correspondence in relation to the HB issue.
+He had a valid role in such measures because of his early correspondence relating to the HB issue.
 In 1994-5, Kidd had corresponded with medical authorities, including Regius Professor Anthony Busuttil of Edinburgh University.
-Busuttil was very concerned about commercial HB, and in 1993 had been commissioned by the Scottish Charities Office to provide a report on that disputed subject.
+Busuttil was very concerned about commercial HB.
+In 1993, this medical expert had been commissioned by the Scottish Charities Office to provide a report on that disputed subject.

-Moreno knew nothing about such medical matters, and ignorantly caricatured the subject of HB as though it were a crime to support my views in that direction.
-He even stated that “Simon Kidd was apparently involved with Kevin Shepherd’s campaigns against Stanislav Grof and Holotropic Breathing.”
-I did not conduct any campaigns, and have never met Simon Kidd.
-I mentioned the subject of Grof and HB in a few pages in a lengthy annotated book of 1995 (Minds and Sociocultures Vol. One, pp. 66ff., 945ff.).
-This notice was nothing like the internet campaigns of Gerald Joe Moreno.
-Nor the sequel chapter in my Pointed Observations (2005).
+Moreno knew nothing about medical matters.
+He ignorantly diluted the subject of HB as though it were a crime to support my views in that direction.
+He even stated: “Simon Kidd was apparently involved with Kevin Shepherd’s campaigns against Stanislav Grof and Holotropic Breathing.”
+I did not conduct any campaigns, and had never met Simon Kidd.
+I mentioned the subject of Grof and HB in a lengthy annotated book of 1995 (Minds and Sociocultures Vol. One, pp. 66ff., 945ff.).
+A sequel chapter appeared in my Pointed Observations (2005).

-I had contributed a web article on Grof therapy and MAPS, and this was considered relevant information by some interested academics.
-MAPS was a controversial pro-psychedelic project of Grof supporter Rick Doblin.
-The subject of LSD “psychotherapy” is strongly related to HB, which is itself a potentially hazardous exercise in hyperventilation.
-Criticism of these trends is not so reprehensible outside the confinement of Pro-Sai cyberstalker polemic.
+I contributed a web article on Grof therapy and MAPS, viewed as relevant information by some interested academics.
+MAPS is a controversial psychedelic project of Grof supporter Rick Doblin.
+The subject of LSD “psychotherapy” is strongly related to HB, a potentially hazardous exercise in hyperventilation.
+Criticism of these trends is not reprehensible outside the stifling boundaries of Pro-Sai polemic.

-If credence is given to Moreno, then Edinburgh University and the Scottish Charities Office count for nothing in stemming the tide of commercial therapy represented by such enterprises as Grof Transpersonal Training Inc. Grof had invented HB, and charged high prices for HB workshops at the Findhorn Foundation and elsewhere.
+If credence is given to Moreno, then Edinburgh University and the Scottish Charities Office count for nothing in stemming the tide of commercial therapy, represented by such enterprises as Grof Transpersonal Training Inc. Grof had invented HB, charging high prices for HB workshops at the Findhorn Foundation and elsewhere.